gnosischain/documentation/docs/specs/bridges/eth-gc/multi-token-extension/how-to-transfer-tokens.md

 The MetaMask/NiftyWallet will appear and the gas price can be adjusted to speed up the transaction verification.
 Once the transaction is confirmed in the MetaMask/NiftyWallet, wait for the block miners to verify.
 Depending on the gas price specified and traffic congestion it could take from several seconds to several minutes.

 Once the transaction is included in a block, the Arbitrary Message Bridge validators will wait for 8 additional blocks.
-Then, they will send confirmations to the xDai chain to invoke the multi-token mediator contract and complete the tokens transfer.
+Then, they will send confirmations to the Gnosis Chain to invoke the multi-token mediator contract and complete the tokens transfer.

 You can monitor the confirmation and AMB request execution with [the AMB Live Monitoring tool](https://docs.tokenbridge.net/about-tokenbridge/components/amb-live-monitoring-application): [https://alm-xdai.herokuapp.com/](https://alm-xdai.herokuapp.com).
 Specify the hash (tx id) of the transaction used to call `relayTokens`  in the ALM entry page to check the status of the AMB request initiated by this transaction in real time